kimblim/kimblim/README.md

 ## Accessibility and Usability
 I have a lot of experience in creating accessible user interfaces and I consider myself a "local expert" while knowing there is always a lot more to learn within the field.
 Usability is also one area that I like to participate in — technology is worthless unless it's actually beneficial and easy to use for the users.

-## Before my current role I've ..
+## My previous experiences include ...
-* helped make sure that the new Danish national log-in system for businesses, MitID Erhverv, is WCAG compliant.
+* helping make sure that the new Danish national log-in system for businesses, MitID Erhverv, is WCAG compliant.
-* built the frontend for a national newspaper's website and their newsletter platform.
+* building the frontend for a national newspaper's website and their newsletter platform.
-* helped create a few component libraries and design systems for clients.
+* helping create a few component libraries and design systems for clients.
 For those I've been using either [Fractal](https://fractal.build/) or [Storybook](https://storybook.js.org/)
-* founded and managed my own small frontend consultancy in Copenhagen, [Shift](https://shift.dk), which was shut down in June of 2021.
+* founding and managing my own small frontend consultancy in Copenhagen, [Shift](https://shift.dk), which was shut down in June of 2021.
-* been a design director in a medium sized agency.
+* being a design director in a medium sized agency.
-* worked in numerous frontend engineering roles, always with a focus on HTML, CSS and JavaScript.
+* working in numerous frontend engineering roles, always with a focus on HTML, CSS and JavaScript.

 ...but more than anything, I've used my experience to ask the right questions in order for the end product to help the users, whether those are "real" end users or developers and designers within an organisation.